-Get rid coffee maker plastic taste once and for all!
+Get rid of coffee maker plastic taste once and for all!
 Well, hopefully.

 You did lots of research on the coffee maker you wanted to buy.
 You read reviews where unhappy buyers reported a plastic taste and smell when they got their coffee maker, but there were just as many happy owners who reported no plastic taste or odors.
-You decided to roll the dice and hope the negative reviewers were just unlucky, but your gamble didn’t pay off and now you’re wondering what to do.
+You decided to roll the dice and hope the negative reviewers were just unlucky, but your gamble didn’t pay off.
+Now you’re wondering what to do.

 The easiest way to get rid of plastic taste, guaranteed!